Strengthening systems for integrated early childhood development services: a cross-national analysis of governance

 “This handbook has become the bible for making ECD central to the post-2015 development agenda.”

 R.H.
-Dame Tessa Jowell (MP House of Commons, UK)
+Dame Tessa Jowell, DBE (Member of Parliament, London, UK)

 Resilience in child development – interconnected pathways to wellbeing